Lex-DRL/AID-guide/Building_better_worlds.md

 To correctly understand what statement is informative **for the AI** (not for human), we need to discuss how it represents your input in general.
 Again, I try to stay away from specifics for programmers, but we need to grasp at least the concept.

 AI doesn't process the **words** you input.
 Neither it stores some IDs of these words.
 Nor it understands the meaning of them.
 Instead, as the very first step, AI parses (disassembles) your text into so-called **tokens**.
 Tokens are in essence just a common combinations of characters.
 So, for example, the word `APPEARANCE` is represented by 4 consequent tokens: `AP`, `PE`, `AR`, `ANCE`.
-Those tokens are the actual information the AI works with.
+Those tokens *(and their combinations, making words for you)* are the actual information the AI works with.

 Here's an example of a few common words [tested for tokens by the community](/AID%20WI%20Research%20Sheet.md#tokenization---understanding-limitations-and-special-characters):
 <details>